Pest Control Cost Calculator: Get Your Estimated Price

 Pest control companies price their services based on a combination of factors, not a simple flat rate.
 Understanding how pricing works helps you evaluate quotes and avoid overpaying.
 Most companies set a base price determined by the pest type, then adjust based on your home's characteristics and the scope of work required.

 For general household pests like ants, spiders, and cockroaches, a one-time treatment typically costs $150 to $300.
+For a detailed breakdown of what exterminators charge, see our dedicated guide.
 Specialized treatments for termites, bed bugs, and wildlife run significantly higher because they require more product, specialized equipment, and often multiple visits.
 Termite treatments average $550 to $1,500, while bed bug heat treatments can reach $1,200 to $4,000 depending on the home.
 See our full pest control cost guide for detailed breakdowns by pest type.

 Geography plays a meaningful role in pricing.
 Northeast and West Coast markets typically run 15 to 20% above the national average due to higher labor costs and cost of living.
 Midwest markets tend to be 5 to 10% below average.
 Even within the same metro area, prices vary between companies, so getting multiple quotes is always worthwhile.